ASP routing support

 explicit so that the item can now be tested

 Inspired by his talk, Jim Counts and I created a new method in AspApprovals to make the formerly implicit ASP routing explicit and now easily able to be tested.
-Here’s an example
+Here’s an exampleexplicit so that the item can now be tested

 In the sample above, the delegate (MvcApplication.RegisterRoutes) will be invokes against a mock route collection, and then fed the URLs provided.
 A sample output would look like this: